larryhastings/big/README.md

-Let's see specifically how iterators interact with special nodes. say you create a new empty linked list, and you create an iterator over that linked list, and you call `next` on it:
+Let's see specifically how iterators interact with special nodes.
+We'll create a new empty linked list, then create an iterator over that linked list, and call `next` on it twice:

 ```Python
 t = LinkedList((1,))